 No IP logging, no tracking

-Tutanota also strips IP addresses from emails sent and received to protect your right to privacy.
+Tutanota also strips IP addresses from anonymous emails sent and received to protect your right to privacy.
 In addition, Tutanota does not load images automatically when you click on an email.
-This makes sure that your IP address and other details about your online usage are not transmitted to the sender of this email.
+This makes sure that your IP address and other details about your online usage are not transmitted to the sender of this anonymous email.
 Only if you trust the sender, you should allow loading of external content such as images.

 Please support our fight for privacy by donating to Tutanota.

-Fully encrypted and anonymous email
+Fully encrypted email

-When you send an end-to-end encrypted email with Tutanota, it automatically encrypts subject, content and all attachments.
+When you send an end-to-end encrypted anonymous email with Tutanota, it automatically encrypts subject, content and all attachments.
 You can send an encrypted email to anybody in the world by simply sharing a password once.

 We also strip IP addresses from emails sent and received to protect your privacy.
 Automatic image loading is blocked in Tutanota to make sure that no one can track you when you read their emails.

 Tutanota does not log IP addresses or track its users.
 The entire mailbox is encrypted and can only be accessed by the user.
 Thus, we have no access to any user data.
 That's how Tutanota is designed: To protect your privacy to the maximum.
 Therefore, we cannot and will never sell any user data.

 Data privacy principles: data minimization & privacy by design